Niccolo-Rocchi/BN-Privacy/README.md

 ### Running code

-1. Run the experiment:
+Run an experiment with:

 ```bash
 python -m experiments.<name>.exp
 ```

-*Notice:* this will delete any existing ground-truth model, data, and result.
+*Notice:* this will delete any already existing output.
+For storing intermediate output, comment out code in the `experiments.<name>.exp.py` file.

-2. Results available at:

-`experiments/<name>/output/`.

 ### Using Docker (recommended)